codeminers-io/project-midhya-rasa/data/nlu.md

 - are you man
 - are you girl

+## intent:bot_contact
+- contact me
+- how can i contact your developer?
+- who is your developer?
+- who made you?
+- who developed you?
+- who is your father?
+- who is your mother?
+- who is your parent?
+- call ranjith
+- call jibin
+- contact your developer
+- email of your developer
+- email id of your developer

+## intent:bot_training
+- are you trained?
+- trained?
+- machine learning?
+- studied?
+- are you studied?
+- what is your qualification?

 ## intent:bot_location
 - where do you live?
 - where is your place?
 - are you indian?
+- nationality?

 ## intent:bot_age
 - how old are you?
 - what is your age?
 - age?
 - what is your date of birth?
+- dob

 ## intent:bot_asl
 - asl?